kaminiwalunj/AI-102-AIEngineer/Instructions/11-language-understanding-speech.md

     ```
     python speaking-clock-client.py
     ```

+    > **Note**: we can expect an ***Error 326 for command: open "time-in-london.wav" alias playsound 0.46 115105341174323.
+No wave device is installed that can play files in the current format.
+To install a wave device, go to Control Panel, click Printers and Other Hardware, and then click Add Hardware.***

 2. If using a microphone, speak utterances aloud to test the application.
 For example, try the following (re-running the program each time):